Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 # Interaction Panel

-The **Interaction Panel** is a helpful user interface to interact with your virtual agent.
-You can test and analyze the behavior of your virtual agent in order to improve communication and service skills of your Agent. <br>
+The **Interaction Panel** provides an intuitive user interface to interact with your virtual agent.
+The Panel enables you to test and analyze the behavior of your virtual agent, allowing you to easily modify and improve the Agents communication and service skills. <br>
 To open the Interaction Panel click ![chat-menu](../../../assets/icons/chat-menu.svg) in the toolbar at the top right of the Cognigy.AI interface.
-You can open the Interaction Panel on any page in Cognigy.AI.
+The Interaction Panel is available from any page in Cognigy.AI, ensuring quick and convenient access to your Agent at all times.

 ## Project related Settings